fudw/cassava-diseases-classification/README.md

 <br/><br/><br/>
 ### First attempt with ResNet architecture with tensorflow.keras

 v03.3 Returned to v02.4 weights and produced class activation maps on misclassified validation examples.
-CAM reveal lack of attention to relevant parts of image for classification, likely the reason for poor accuracy for minority classes<br/>
+CAM reveal decent attention to relevant parts of image for classification, but misclassifications mostly result from lack of strong activations, likely the reason for poor accuracy for minority classes<br/>
 v03.2 Trained for 10 more epochs with decreashing LR, best val_loss: 0.39; val_acc: 0.87.
 Class weights don't seem to help improve precision or recall on minority classes much. <br/>
 v03.1 Trained for 2 epochs with 1e-3 LR, val_loss: 0.51; val_acc: 0.83.
 Should reduce LR next<br/>